flet-dev/website/docs/controls/datatable.md

 By default, the color is transparent unless selected.
 Selected rows has a grey translucent color.

-The effective color can depend on the `MaterialState` state, if the row is selected, pressed, hovered, focused, disabled or enabled.
+The effective color can depend on the [`MaterialState`](/docs/reference/types/materialstate) state, if the row is selected, pressed, hovered, focused, disabled or enabled.
 The color is painted as an overlay to the row.
 To make sure that the row's InkWell is visible (when pressed, hovered and focused), it is recommended to use a translucent color.

-See [`Checkbox.fill_color`](/docs/controls/checkbox#fill_color) property for more information and examples.

 ### `selected`